INDONESIA UNDER SUHARTO: NEW ORDER, DEVELOPMENT, FOREIGN POLICY

 INDONESIA WHEN SUHARTO TOOK OVER

-When Suharto took over Indonesia, the country was in need of some stability.
-The archipelago had experienced severe turmoil and faced mass starvation.
+When Suharto took over Indonesia, the country was bankrupt. and desperately in need of some stability.
+The archipelago had experienced severe turmoil.
+Inflation was rampant and hunger was commonplace in a country rich in natural resources.
 Some 60 percent of the population lived in poverty and the per capita income was around $70.
 In the mid 1960s, despite its rich soils, Indonesia had the unusual distinction of being the world's largest importer of rice.

 According to a July 1966 report in Time, "On the books Indonesia went bankrupt years ago.
 It owes $2.4 billion to foreign creditors, and its exports bring in nowhere nearly enough money even to meet interest payments.
 It has no foreign currency reserves, almost no foreign credit.
 The rupiah is literally not worth with the paper it is printed on.
 The cost of living quintupled during the first six months of the year, and there is little hope of stopping its rise."